TABSO Flight 101: Events

-Flight LZ101 departed Budapest at 1146 hours CET.
+Flight LZ101 departed Budapest at 11:46 hours CET.
 While it was en route, weather in Prague deteriorated.
-Commander Antonov elected to make a diversion to Bratislava Airport (today the M. R. Štefánik Airport), landing there at 11:58.
+Commander Antonov elected to make a diversion to Bratislava Airport, landing there at 11:58.
 By 15:30, the weather in Prague had improved and Antonov decided to prepare to resume the flight.
 Bratislava Airport meteorologist Jan Popeleny briefed the Commander that medium to strong turbulence was expected above the Little Carpathians hills north-west of Bratislava.

 By 16:10 the flight had boarded and at 16:20:30, Antonov was given clearance to taxi to Runway 04 or Runway 31 at his discretion.
 (He chose to use Runway 31 whose extended centreline crossed the Little Carpathians.)
 At the same time, he was cleared to take off, to turn right, to overfly the Nitra radio beacon and to proceed to overhead Brno and on to Prague at 5100 m Meanwhile, an Il-14 airliner of Czechoslovak Airlines (now as Czech Airlines) had taken off from Bratislava.
 In order to maintain separation between the slower Il-14 and his faster Il-18, Antonov was instructed to maintain a height of 300 m until cleared to climb to his cruise altitude.